seancorfield/vscode-calva-setup/README.md

 # VS Code Setup

-The files here represent my current [VS Code](https://code.visualstudio.com/) configuration for use with [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva).
+The files here represent my current [VS Code](https://code.visualstudio.com/) configuration for use with [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) and [Joyride](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.joyride).

 The `settings.json` file makes heavy use of `customREPLCommandSnippets` to provide a number of `tap>` evaluations and some [Portal UI](https://github.com/djblue/portal) commands.